 When regimes fall, so do their monuments.
 Just like statues of Saddam Hussein bit the dust in Baghdad, across Eastern Europe statues of Stalin, Lenin, and their local counterparts came crashing to the ground.

-Wandering through Budapest's Statue Park, you're entertained by a jumbled collection of once fearsome and now almost comical statues, seeming to preach their ideology to each other, as locals and tourists take funny photos mocking them.
+Wandering through Memento Park, you're entertained by a jumbled collection of once fearsome and now almost comical statues, seeming to preach their ideology to each other, as locals and tourists take funny photos mocking them.
 The gift shop hawks a fun parade of communist kitsch.
 On my last visit I picked up a CD featuring 20 patriotic songs — The Greatest Hits of Communism — and a Stalin vodka flask.

 These days, as you walk through the center of Budapest, old Ronald McDonald — no longer an exciting heretic — is ignored.
 Local kids no longer dream of fancy tennis shoes.
 They wear them.
 And it occurs to me that Stalin — whose estate gets no royalties for all the post cards and vodka flasks featuring his mug — must be spinning in his communist grave.